Fact Sheet 24:

 It means a company that is not owned or controlled by the company you're doing business with.
 For example, your bank's privacy notice may say it shares your personal information with third party nonaffiliates.
 The notice may go on to identify one such category as "financial services providers."
 An example could be an insurance company that is not affiliated with your bank.

 Other categories of nonaffiliated companies that could receive your information might be identified in the privacy notice as "non-financial service providers" such as retailers, direct marketers, telemarketers, or "other companies" like nonprofit organizations.
 Remember, if the company sells customer data to third party nonaffiliates, it must give you the right to opt-out.

-Large companies often have many separate companies that do business under the corporate "umbrella."
+Large companies often have many separate companies that do business under the corporate umbrella.
 Although each company operates separately, it is still under the control of the parent corporation.
 Your bank's affiliates, for example, might include other financial companies such as a credit card company, a brokerage firm, a mortgage company, an insurance company, or an automobile financing company.
 Affiliates may also include nonfinancial companies such as auto parts or repair companies.
-Under GLB, you have no right to opt-out of affiliate sharing no matter what the nature of the affiliate's business is.

 Can I stop my financial company from sharing my personal information with its affiliates?